pantrypoints/sp/content/en/research/aristotle/metaphysics/book-3/part-3.md

 ---
 heading: "Part 3"
-title: "Question 6: Is the Genera the basis of principles?"
+title: "Should the genera be taken as elements and principles?"
 weight: 8
 c: "indigo"
-description: "Is it the genera that should be taken as elements and principles, or rather the primary constituents of a thing?"
+description: "If the genera are principles, is the first of the genera a principle"
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle